A First Look at the Security Issues in the Model Context Protocol Ecosystem: Model Context Protocol and Ecosystem

+After the MCP servers are configured, the hosts provide several common features for managing these configured servers.
+These features can be exploited by attackers to introduce malicious behaviors or manipulate the system.

-\textbf{Displaying Servers.} The MCP host displays a list of configured MCP servers for users.
-There are two common display styles.
-The first one is \textit{simple display}, which shows only the basic information, such as the server name, the connection status, and a toggle button to enable or disable the server.
-Some hosts provide a \textit{complete display}, showcasing all available tools on each server along with their descriptions, parameters, and corresponding toggle buttons.
-MCP servers are displayed either in \textit{alphabetical order} or in \textit{configuration order} (based on the order in the configuration file).
+\textbf{Displaying Servers.} The MCP host displays a list of configured MCP servers for users, typically using one of two display styles.
+The \textit{simple display} shows only basic information, including the server name, connection status, and a toggle button to enable or disable the server.
+In contrast, the \textit{complete display} lists all available tools on each server together with their descriptions, parameters, and corresponding toggle controls.
+MCP servers are typically arranged alphabetically by server name or in the order defined in the configuration file.

-\textbf{Updating Servers.} To synchronize MCP server modifications, the MCP host needs to reboot existing clients and retrieve the latest server metadata (e.g., tool names and descriptions).
-This synchronization can be triggered each time the host is restarted (re-start) or the host detects changes in the configuration file (re-configure).
-The users can also actively disable and re-enable a server via its toggle button (re-enable).
+\textbf{Updating Servers.} To synchronize modifications to MCP servers, the host must restart existing clients and retrieve the latest server metadata (e.g., tool names and descriptions).
+This synchronization can be triggered when the host is restarted (\textit{re-start}) or when it detects changes in the configuration file (\textit{re-configure}).
+Users might also manually disable and re-enable a server through its toggle button (\textit{re-enable}).

-\textbf{Tool Invocation Control.} By default, the MCP host prompts users to confirm each tool invocation.
-To reduce manual overhead, it also supports an \textit{auto-run} mode for automated execution.
-We further find that this mode includes two variants: (i) \textit{basic auto-run}, which permits all tools from all configured servers to execute automatically; (ii) \textit{detailed auto-run}, which restricts auto-execution to user-specified tools and servers.
+\textbf{Tool Auto-Run.} By default, the MCP host prompts users to confirm each tool invocation.
+To reduce manual effort, it also supports an \textit{auto-run} mode that enables automated execution.
+This mode has two variants: (i) \textit{basic auto-run}, which allows all tools from all configured servers to execute automatically; and (ii) \textit{detailed auto-run}, which limits auto-execution to user-specified tools and servers.

-\textbf{Invocation Results Displaying.} For each invocation, the host displays the tool name, parameters, and result.
-MCP hosts also offer two display options: (i) \textit{collapse}, which hides all these details; and (ii) \textit{expand}, which shows the full information.
+\textbf{Tool Invocation Display.} For each tool invocation, the host displays the tool name, parameters, and corresponding result.
+MCP hosts provide two display options: (i) \textit{collapse}, which hides these details, and (ii) \textit{expand}, which reveals the full information.

 We have surveyed four popular MCP hosts (i.e., Cursor, Windsurf, Claude Desktop, and Cline) and summarized the supported features in Table~\ref{tab:features}.